 UK employees should review the Conflict Guidance for UK Employee Entrepreneurs (pdf, 9pgs).

-Who Can Participate?
+Who Can Participate at UK?

 - Commit to completing the program requirements.